Conditional Access

 2. location signaling

-3. and if necessary, two-factor user verification.
+3. and if necessary, two-factor user verification

 HOW DOES CONDITIONAL ACCESS WORK?

-Simplified, conditional access procedures are if-then statements: if a UofL employee wants to access a resource, then a conditional action must then be completed on two of three fronts.
-The majority of conditional access requests are fulfilled by the first and second actions – a UofL employee with a recognized device working from campus or a previous known location (frequent access via IP address) – so there is no need for a third action.
+Simplified, conditional access procedures are if-then statements: if a UofL user wants to access a resource, then a conditional action must then be completed on two of three fronts.
+The majority of conditional access requests are fulfilled by the first and second actions – a UofL user with a recognized device working from campus or a previous known location (frequent access via IP address) – so there is no need for a third action.

-However, on the occasion when the employee is traveling and attempts to log-in on their university laptop but from an unknown network or IP address, the second aspect is not possible.
+However, on the occasion when the user is traveling and attempts to log-in on their university laptop but from an unknown network or IP address, the second aspect is not possible.
 In this instance, the need for the conditional action must be taken by fulfilling the 3) user verification by means of two-factoring or acknowledging through UL2FCTR (Duo two-factor authentication).

 video pause button